fivetran/dbt_netsuite/DECISIONLOG.md

 ## Incremental Strategy Selection

-For incremental models, we have chosen the following strategies for each warehouse:
+For incremental models, we have chosen the `delete+insert` strategy PostgreSQL, Redshift, and Snowflake destinations.

-    - `merge`: Bigquery, Databricks
-    - `delete+insert`: PostgreSQL, Redshift, Snowflake
+For Bigquery and Databricks, we have turned off incremental strategy by default since we did not want to cause unexpected warehouse costs for users.
+If you choose to enable the incremental materialization for these destinations, we have set it up to use `merge`.

-These were selected since transaction records can be updated retroactively, and `merge` and `delete+insert` work great in this case since they rely on a unique id to identify records to update or replace.
+These strategies were selected since transaction records can be updated retroactively, and `merge` and `delete+insert` work well since they rely on a unique id to identify records to update or replace.

-These strategies were chosen because transaction records may be updated retroactively.
-Merge and delete+insert are particularly effective in this scenario as they rely on a unique ID rather than a date to identify records for updating or replacing.